xeniatay/wkrpt400-wanderable-documentation/README.md

 **How does Wanderable handle asset precompilation?**

-Instead of having a master CSS and JS file (called *manifest* files) across the entire site, we have separate manifest files for individual site components.
+Instead of having a master CSS and JS file (called *manifest* files) across the entire site, Wanderable has multiple manifest files based on site component.

-Each site component has:
+A site component is a major part of the site that has:

 - A layout template in `views/layouts/`
 - A CSS manifest file in `app/assets/stylesheets/`
 - A JS manifest file in `app/assets/javascripts/`

+Wanderable's app is split into site components because each component is used by a different target audience.

 **What are the Wanderable site components?**